AbdunosirovaZilola/AbdunosirovaZilola/README.md

 - 🤝 I’m looking for help with **Yorvoration**

-- 👨‍💻 All of my projects are available at [https://zilol-ne2q.vercel.app](https://zilol-ne2q.vercel.app)
+- 👨‍💻 All of my projects are available at [my-portfolio-website-sand.vercel.app](my-portfolio-website-sand.vercel.app)

 - ⚡ Fun fact **move forward every day**